SasmithaLochana/Simple-Postboard/README.md

 # Simple-Postboard

-Welcome to the Simple blog app! 🚀
+Welcome to the Simple PostBoard! 🚀

 This is a dynamic web app for sharing your thoughts, learning experiences, and project updates.
 Built with Express.js and EJS, it's designed for students and developers who want a simple, interactive way to manage posts and showcase their journey.